suicideDuck22/typescript-prisma-crud/README.md

 - Eslint &rarr; For patterns.
 - Jest &rarr; For automated tests, of integrations and unit.
 - Prisma &rarr; Database ORM.
-- Supertes &rarr; For requests on integration tests.
+- Supertest &rarr; For requests on integration tests.
 - Typescript &rarr; To compile.
 <br><br>